 - Parkinson’s disease

-for dry mouth or Zinc as a mineral dietary supplement
+for dry mouth or zinc as a mineral dietary supplement can also experience

-- you have incidents of excessive sweating at least once a
+- incidents of excessive sweating at least once a

 - you do not sweat in your sleep